 Excludes Large and Bulk delivery

-Suitable for use in tight spaces, this 4" extra long pile radiator roller set from B&Q will make painting your home even easier.
-It has a comfort grip handle for extra comfort and control whilst working, and comes with long arm handle and 2 sleeves.
-Guarantee - 1 year Long ...
+Ideal for giving your home a fresh lick of paint, this roller on a pole from B&Q will make painting your home even easier.
+It has a comfort grip handle for extra comfort and control whilst working.
+Compatible with various sized roller sleeves.
+Guarantee - 1 year

 This 4" roller from Diall has been specially designed to be suitable for use with stains, varnishes and wood treatments and can be used on the outdoors of your home, including shed, fence and decking.
 Fast results due to the larger diameter